 “She might fear you – her husband – might consider leaving her,” says Anderson.
 “She’s deeply worried about what you’ll think about her physically, may be afraid you’ll think she’s damaged goods.”

 Being physically affectionate and loving will help assuage her fears and make her feel beautiful again.

 Go ahead…cry!
-It’s normal and healthy to feel sad if your wife has cancer
+It’s normal and healthy to feel sad

 “I remember driving on the Sunday after my wife’s diagnosis of breast cancer, listening to Ray Charles on the radio,” says Silver.
 “Then I heard these weird noises – I couldn’t figure out for a second what was happening.
 It turned out it was the sound of my sobs.
 I was crying uncontrollably, driving to the hardware store.”